 If you decide that the patient's gum disease only requires monitoring and advice at this stage, you should still explain this to them, record your discussion and their consent to your treatment plan in the records.

-Make sure you have a system in place to record the periodontal condition, such as pocketing and loss of attachment at each visit.
+Make sure you have a system in place to record the periodontal condition, such as pocketing and loss of attachment.

 When obtaining consent for periodontal treatment, take time to explain the risks, benefits and alternatives.
-Make a careful note of what you discussed and their agreement in the clinical records.
+Make a careful note of what you discussed and the patient's agreement in the clinical records.

 Recognise your limits